martin0995/cross-chain-messaging/README.md

 4. Deploy contracts:

-Deploy the sender contract on Avalanche Fuji:
+**Deploy the sender contract on Avalanche Fuji:**

 ```bash
 npm run deploy:sender
 ```
+- You may see the respective contract deployed on the Fuji Explorer: https://testnet.snowtrace.io/

-Deploy the receiver contract on Celo Alfajores:
+**Deploy the receiver contract on Celo Alfajores:**

 ```bash
 npm run deploy:receiver
 ```
+- You may see the respective contract deployed on the Alfajores Explorer: https://explorer.celo.org/alfajores/

 5. Send Cross-Chain Message: